-Claiming a regional fuel tax rebate will be offered as an online service only.
-You’ll be able to save details of your eligible vehicles, vessels and bulk tanks for use with your claims.
-A summary claim history will also be available to let you know the status of your claims.
+Claiming a regional fuel tax rebate is offered as an online service only.
+A summary claim history is available to let you know the status of your claims.

 No. Fuel used off-road in vehicles subject to RUC is not eligible for a regional fuel tax rebate.
 This is currently under review by the Ministry of Transport, scheduled for completion in June 2019.

 Yes.
 You can claim on eligible assets that you’ve hired or leased as part of your business.
 If your business hires out assets to other people, you can’t claim this as you haven’t used the fuel.